lejbronika/knowledge_base/docs/howto/sphinx_to_gh_pages_eng.md

+---
+tags:
+  - git
+  - sphinx
+---

-# How to publish sphinx-generated docs on github pages
+# Publish sphinx-generated docs on GitHub Pages

 This guide provides instructions for seting up repository on github which will store any data on `master` branch and host documentation from separeate `gh_pages` branch.
 [Original manual](https://github.com/daler/sphinxdoc-test) was written by [Ryan Dale](https://github.com/daler).